jackson2000118-crypto/Labs/Trees/README.md

-# Team Activity: Breadth First Search and Depth First Search on Trees
+# Lab: Breadth First Search and Depth First Search on Trees

-In this team activity you will explore using [Breadth First Search] and [Depth First Search] on a tree structure.
+In this activity you will explore using [Breadth First Search] and [Depth First Search] on a tree structure.

+The goals for this  activity are as follows:
+* Describe and understand BFS
+* Implement DFS in / pre / post order recursively

+## :star: Working in Teams :star:
+When working in teams, remember do not let one person do all the work.
+Make sure to work together, and ask questions.
+It is also better if different people program, and you all take turns programming for various team assignments.

 ## Code Walkthrough